nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="A Mind at Play"
     author="Rob Goodman & Jimmy Soni"
     special="true"
     description="I love Claude Shannon.
 Really a human to cause inspires in others.
-The archetypal tinkerer.
-Just a terrific man.
+The archetypal tinkerer, just a terrific man.
 While I might not ever be able to outshine his genius, I might one day be able to juggle better than him (5 balls instead of 4)!" >}}

 {{< book
     title="The Poincaré Conjecture"